Angular vs React 2026: Complete Framework Guide

 2. Micro-frontends: Run both frameworks in different parts of the application

-3. Full rewrite: Replace the entire application (highest risk, sometimes necessary)
+3. Full rewrite: Replace the entire application (highest risk)

 The Contrarian Take